One Hundred Sixty Nine

 David, ‘So it is, you appear to be twelve, thirteen.’

 ‘I’m sixteen in years on Earth, Commandant would be mid thirties, but he’s not.
-The twins would be near twenty in appearance, but stopped at fifteen or sixteen, birthdays are vague.’
+The twins would be near twenty, but stopped at fifteen or sixteen, birthdays are vague.’

 David, ‘You are our version of Master J then.’